io-ma/fist-site/README.md

 # Fist website

-A simple static website built in HTML and Sass
+A simple static land page built in HTML and Sass for [FIST] (https://github.com/f-prime/fist)